1. MagTech Ultra

 It meets ASTM E-84, ASTM E-136-1

-This brand has been around for a while, and that is a good thing in the MgO brand world.
-Many sensitive folks like this brand.
+This brand has been around for a while, and that is a good thing in the MgO brand world, however recently someone commented that they did not receive the product.

 4. Huber Exacor, Formerly Extreme Green